-- 1. The text of the Protocol Additional to the Agreement between the Republic of Malta and the International Atomic Energy Agency for the Application of Safeguards in Connection with the Treaty on the Non-Proliferation of Nuclear Weapons is reproduced in this document for the information of all Members.
-The Board of Governors approved the Additional Protocol on 28 November 2002.
-It was signed on 24 April 2003 in Vienna. - 2.
-Pursuant to Article 17 of the Additional Protocol, the Protocol entered into force on 12 July 2005, the date on which the Agency received from Malta written notification that Malta's statutory and constitutional requirements for entry into force had been met.
+- 1. The text of the Protocol Additional to the Safeguards Agreement 1 concluded between the Government of the Republic of South Africa and the International Atomic Energy Agency for the application of safeguards in connection with the Treaty on the Non-Proliferation of Nuclear Weapons (NPT) is reproduced in this document for the information of all Members.
+The Additional Protocol was approved by the Board of Governors on 12 June 2002.
+It was signed in Vienna on 13 September 2002. - 2.
+Pursuant to Article 17 of the Additional Protocol, the Protocol entered into force upon signature by the representatives of South Africa and the Agency, i.e. on 13 September 2002.

-&lt;sup>1 Reproduced in document INFCIRC/387
+Reproduced in document INFCIRC/394.